- Nova Scotia Duck Tolling Retriever

 There is a genetic test for Junior Addison's disease (JADD) in Tollers All of my Tollers have tested clear.
 I believe I am only one of a few UK owners to currently test for this, as results are not declared on the KC website.
 Several Auto Immune issues affect this breed, and research is ongoing to the causes.
 It appears to be in some lines more than others, so suggests a genetic inheritance, but we have no test, just pedigrees to inform us where it seems to be.

 I only occasionally breed, from sound, fully health checked bitches, choosing sound, healthy, diverse males who will hopefully further improve my line in the next generation.
 There is a index of inbreeding called COI,(Coefficent of Inbreeding) I hope for as low as possible in the pups.

 I have bred 7 litters of Cavaliers since the early 80's.
 I have had some Labrador litters in the past as well.

 I have used a foreign or imported stud dog for 6 of my 7 litters of Tollers since 1995.
 I aim to "max" the gene pool in UK, and I now haplotype test (genetic test) my Tollers to try to increase diversity when choosing a stud dog and to try to avoid autoimmune diseases,(successfully to date) as genetic diversity in the breed is essential with these numerically small in numbers, lovely dogs.
 This has not always been the easiest option!

-I run an educational/discussion site on Face Book with a world wide, large Toller membership, where breed issues are discussed, so we are all aware of each country's news.
+I run an educational/discussion site on Face Book with a world wide, large Toller membership, where breed issues are discussed, so we are all aware of other countries ideas & news.
 We have 2 active geneticists who regularly post information for us to read.